vega/polestar/README.md

 PoleStar is Tableau-style User Interface for visual analysis, building on top of [Vega-Lite](https://github.com/vega/vega-lite).
 Try our [online demo](http://vega.github.io/polestar/).
-Also, be sure to check out [related projects](https://vega.github.io/).
+Also, be sure to check our [related projects](https://vega.github.io/).

 **This project is an [alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) software.